 - Clean green Environmentally sound cleaning is not just about the janitorial products you buy.
-The Healthy Sustainable Schools guide suggests strategies for minimizing dirt and waste, such as sweeping regularly just outside entryways and using dispensers to reduce consumption of soaps and cleaners.
+Look at this guide for schools for strategies for minimizing dirt and waste, such as sweeping regularly just outside entryways and using dispensers to reduce consumption of soaps and cleaners: Healthy Sustainable Schools Guide

 - The air we breathe.
 Minnesota schools are required to monitor and take steps to improve indoor air quality.
 Minnesota Department of Health offers training and resources.